Fall 2024 – Spring 2025 Programs

 The AAUW Book Club Discussion state-wide book group meets online.
 Tuesday, Feb.
 27, 7 pm to discuss Nomadland: Surviving America in 21st Century

 Nomadland by Jessica Bruder interviews a variety of people who are traveling from job to job to stay above the poverty line.
 They have no permanent home since they are constantly mobile.
 They have formed a different kind of caring community.
-Registration link.

 Three Girls from Bronzeville: A Uniquely American Memoir of Race, Fate, and Sisterhood by Dawn Turner.
 Three girls live in the same apartment complex yet have different life outcomes.
 How did their neighborhood, family and friends affect their lives so differently?
 This is a thought provoking story.